visgl/deck.gl/docs/api-reference/mapbox/overview.md

 ## Use Cases

 One should note that this module is *not required* to use mapbox-gl as a base map for deck.gl.
+When you use this module, Mapbox is the root element and deck.gl is the child, with Mapbox handling all user inputs.
+Some of deck.gl's features are therefore unavailable due to limitations of mapbox-gl's API, see [limitations](#limitations) below.
+If you just want the base map as a back drop, and do not need mapbox-gl's UI controls or mixing deck and Mapbox layers, it is recommended that you use deck.gl as the root element.
+Visit the [mapbox base map developer guide](/docs/developer-guide/base-maps/using-with-mapbox.md) for examples of each option.

-It is easier to understand the concepts of the module if you are already a mapbox-gl developer.
-Visit the [mapbox base map developer guide](/docs/developer-guide/base-maps/using-with-mapbox.md) for a complete list of your options.
+It may be easier to understand the concepts of the module if you are already a mapbox-gl developer.

 ### Mixing deck.gl layers and Mapbox layers